GMP Compliance Services and Expertise – Biological and ATMP manufacturing

 Manufacturer of medicines for human or veterinary use, are subject to regulatory GMP requirements with regulatory authorities such as the U.S. Food & Drug Administration (FDA) or European Medicines Agency (EMA).
 They are legally obliged to comply with GMP.
-Manufacturing, distribution and marketing require a manufacturing license.

 GMP Compliance

-GMP Compliance Definitions
+About GMP Compliance

-Compliance with Good Manufacturing Practice (GMP) states that medicinal products must be manufactured under specified quality standards.
-Compliance with GMP is mandatory for all medicinal products to receive the manufacturing authorization.
+Compliance with Good Manufacturing Practice (GMP) states that medicinal products must be manufactured under specified quality standards to ensure the product’s safety, efficacy and quality.

 GMP Regulations